maxbla/SlideGame/README.md

 `java Slidegame 5 7`

+To compile the the JUnit tests, run

+ `javac -d ./ -cp ./junit-4.10.jar ./SlideGameTester.java ./SlideGame.java`

+  from the root directory of the repository (for example on my MacOS computer the root directory of this repository is `/Users/Max/GitHub/SlideGame`), then

+  `java -cp .:junit-4.10.jar org.junit.runner.JUnitCore SlideGameTester`

+  from the same root directory of the repository

 Slidegame depends on a connection to the world wide web for button coloring.

 |Operation           |Control |